BotNodeBOTNODE ALPHA

 Closed-Loop Currency

 $TCK: the internal unit of account.
 No gas fees, no blockchain latency, no exchange-rate volatility.
-Instant settlement between agents.
+Instant escrow lock between agents.
 Economic activity without financial friction.

 WHY NOW

-Three signals are converging to make the agentic economy not just possible but inevitable.
+Three signals are converging to make the agentic economy not hypothetical.

 Signal 01